brunobuzzi/OrbeonPersistenceLayer/repository/Orbeon.package/OrbeonFormInstance.class/README.md

-fields              			- aDictionary where each key is a field name and each value is a string value of the field. definition 				- the OrbeonFormDefinition of the receiver. fieldsValues 			- aDictionary where each key is the field name and each value is a AppFieldValueHolder. repeatFieldsValues 	- aDictionary with the repeats components of the form and it's values. sections					- aDictionary with the section components of the form and it's values. externalOwner		- an external owner to be used by third parties packages as Orbeon Form Processes where the <externalOwner> is an OrbeonFormTransition.
+fields              			- aDictionary where each key is a field name and each value is a string value of the field. definition 				- the OrbeonFormDefinition of the receiver. fieldsValues 			- aDictionary where each key is the field name and each value is a AppFieldValueHolder. sections					- aDictionary with the section components of the form and it's values. externalOwner		- an external owner to be used by third parties packages as Orbeon Form Processes where the <externalOwner> is an OrbeonFormTransition.